Emblem of Vietnam: History

+Democratic Republic of Vietnam

 During the 1950s, a number of countries around the world established diplomatic relations with the Democratic Republic of Vietnam.
 In order to expand relations with other countries and affirm Vietnam's sovereignty through diplomatic activities, the Ministry of Foreign Affairs has sent an official dispatch to the National Assembly Standing Committee on the creation of the national emblem.
 The Workers' Party of North Vietnam and the North Vietnamese government advocated for the creation of a national emblem "to achieve orderliness for international dealings".
 The coat of arms was designed by artist Bùi Trang Chước and was edited by artist Trần Văn Cẩn.

 North Vietnam adopted its national emblem on 30 November 1955.

 In June 1953 Bùi Trang Chước entered a contest to design the national emblem of the Democratic Republic of Vietnam, in which he submitted 112 different detailed research drawings, sketches and pencil drawings.
 Of his submissions 15 sketches were selected by the Central Committee of Fine Arts and Arts and sent to the Ministry of Propaganda for submission to the Prime Minister in October 1954.

-The design closely resembles the emblem of the People's Republic of China and the entire emblem is based on the coat of arms of the Soviet Union.
+Since Vietnam is a communist state, the design closely resembles the emblem of the People's Republic of China and is also based on the coat of arms of the Soviet Union.

 Later, in his memoir "I draw the model of the National Emblem" (Tôi vẽ mẫu Quốc huy) by Bùi Trang Chước published on 26 April 1985, he wrote: "My last sketch of the [North] Vietnamese National Emblem back then was for presentation.
 In a circular shape, the two sides are surrounded by Vietnamese rice grains with some rice flowers hanging inside holding an anvil at the bottom, symbolising agriculture.
 Under the anvil is a silk strip that later received the words "Democratic Republic of Vietnam" (Việt Nam Dân chủ Cộng hòa).
 The two ends of the silk strip wrap the two sides of the rice flower from the bottom up, each side two segments.
 In the upper centre in the background is a yellow star superimposed on a red background, under the star near the center of the background is an arc of the sun with rays around it, evoking an image of dawn."
 He noted that his entire National Emblem design uses only two colours yellow and red, the traditional colours of the nation.

 After sending this sketch for comment to the North Vietnamese president Hồ Chí Minh a number of corrections were requested.
-President Hồ Chí Minh commented that; "The image of the anvil is an individual handicraft, so the image should be replaced with something that represents modern industry."
-After 3 edits, from early 1955 to September 1955, painter Bùi Trang Chước completed the model.
+President Hồ Chí Minh commented that: "The image of the anvil is an individual handicraft, so the image should be replaced with something that represents modern industry."
+After three edits, from early 1955 to September 1955, painter Bùi Trang Chước completed the model.